enessibest/Abraham_Portfolio/index.md

 **Quantifiable result:** using this classifiers , we can attain an accuracy of [**88%** using K-nn and **77.42%** using Naive Bayes](https://github.com/suvo-gh/Cat_or_Dog_prediction/blob/main/CNN_Project%20(Image_Classification).ipynb).

-- Training model on basis of given data
+- Training model on basis of given data using th K-NN and Naive Bayes algorithm